nik-rev/anon-iter/README.md

 ```

 The crate [`Either`](https://docs.rs/either/latest/either/) allows similar functionality, as it too implements `Iterator` when
 its type parameters are both `Iterator`.

-However, this breaks down when you want to return 3 or more `Iterator`s because you now have to
+But this breaks down when you want to return 3 or more `Iterator`s because you now have to
 do extra nesting (e.g. `Either::Left(Either::Right(Either::Left(my_iter)))`).
 With `anon_iter`, it's just `AnonIter8::I3(my_iter)`.

-Also, it makes code more readable because it may not be instantly obvious that we are using `Either` for this purpose, but with `AnonEnum`
+Additionally, `anon_iter` makes code more readable because it may not be instantly obvious that we are using `Either` for this purpose, but with `AnonEnum`
 the intent is apparent.